duzun/gulp-closure-compiler/README.md

 Ignore the warnings and continue with the compiler.
 This adds flexiblity to some projects that can't work around certain warnings.
 Default value is false.

 ## How to download [Closure Compiler](https://developers.google.com/closure/compiler/)

+Note: This step isn't required any more as of v0.4.0!

 Use [Bower](http://bower.io/).